Batu Gajah

 Batu Gajah (population 133,422) is the seat of Kinta District, Perak, Malaysia.
 It is administered by the Batu Gajah District Council (Majlis Daerah Batu Gajah), formerly known as Kinta West District Council (Majlis Daerah Kinta Barat).

 Etymology

-The name Batu Gajah in Malay means "elephant rock", it is presumably derived from two large boulders (batu, 'stone') that resembled elephants (gajah, 'elephant') found along the Kinta River.
-Folklore claims that huge elephant figures were made of stones to scare away the elephants that destroyed the villagers' sugar cane crops.
+The name Batu Gajah, meaning "elephant rock" in Malay, is presumably derived from two large boulders (batu, 'stone') found along the Kinta River that resembled elephants (gajah, 'elephant').
+Folklore claims that huge elephant figures were made of stones to scare away the elephants that destroyed the villagers' sugarcane crops.

 History

 Famous for its tin mining long before the Independence Day of Malaya, Batu Gajah had been an ideal place for Chinese immigrants to stay and work during those years.
 This contributes to a significant percentage of Chinese in the population of Batu Gajah today.
 The Indian Settlement village (the name was changed to Kampung Baru Desa Changkat) at Changkat has a large Indian population of Tamils and also a small minority of Punjabis who built a Sikh temple which becomes the pride of the residents and a landmark in the village today.

 Batu Gajah had an established pre-war British English school, which was renamed Sultan Yussuf School (SYS) after the war.
 The Sultan of Perak DYMM Sultan Azlan Muhibbuddin Shah Ibni Almarhum Sultan Yussuf Izzuddin Shah Ghafarullahu-lah is an alumnus of this school.
 Formerly known as the Government English School (GES), it was founded by Mr. Malai Perumal Pillay in 1907.
 The school was built from the rubble of an old jail.
 Over the years, it has produced many successful students.